AndreiCalazans/json_to_firebase/README.md

 **Add .env values**
 See .env values for the configs which you can find in the Firebase console.
+Copy the .env_placeholder to a .env with the correct values.

 **Add you json content inside the data.json file**